User-Defined Profile Rule Example

 lastTranTime is defined in

-Account UDV Management
+Account UDV Management.

 CurrentDayTranCount is an Integer UDV because it stores the number of transactions.